 Prom Stickers : D1-D10

 Main CPU : Zilog Z80

 Players : 2

 Control : 4-way joystick

-Mr. Do! was released in December 1982.
+Mr. Do! was released in September 1982 in Japan and in December 1982 in the USA.
 It was also licensed to Taito.

 It is the game responsible for launching the kit game craze in the U.S. video game industry.

 David Breckon holds the official record for this game with 26,030,050 points.

 A bootleg of this game is known as "Mr. Lo!", and another is called "Mr. Du!".